Battle of El Adde: Kenyan army base attack

 According to KDF spokesperson General Samson Mwathethe, the explosion was three times more powerful than the 1998 United States embassy bombings in Nairobi.
 The massive blast damaged the command and communications buildings, as well as an armory and fuel depots of the base, killing dozens of soldiers.
 Al Shabaab named the suicide bomber as AbduQadir Ali.

 The suicide explosion was a precursor to an estimated 150 to 300 Al-Shabaab fighters assaulting the base with rocket-propelled grenades and assault weapons.
 The attack caught Kenyan troops unprepared and asleep.
 At approximately 7:30 a.m, the battle lasted for more than one hour of fierce fighting, until Kenyan troops were routed from the base and fled into the dense bush pursued by Al Shabaab militants.

-A neighboring Somali National Army (SNA) base located 600 meters away from the AMISOM base, was empty of troops, who allegedly left and were pre-warned hours before the attack, per the Kenyan military.
+A neighboring Somali National Army (SNA) base located 600 meters away from the AMISOM base, was empty of troops, who allegedly left and were warned hours before the attack, per the Kenyan military.
 It was initially reported that the SNA base came under assault and Kenyan troops were supporting the Somali Army and that the KDF had incurred unspecified losses.
 However, this story was revised.